 - Besides, you can file them down to your desired nail shape.

 Note: The dip powder is lighter than acrylic.
 Thus, it has enhanced durability.

-- Your natural nails might become fragile- in fact, this is not the only case since your nail plates can also become brittle and dehydrated.
+- Your natural nails might become fragile- this is not the only case since your nail plates can also become brittle and dehydrated.

 If you want to void this, go back to the salon for the removal process (by a professional).

 - Aftercare will help restore your nails’ health- Thus, I suggest applying cuticle oils and quality moisturizers several times a day.

 If you go to a professional for the dip nails manicure, the entire process will only require about 45 minutes to an hour.

 The price for this will range between $30 to $50.
 Besides, the price also depends on the location and the salon.

 Yes, you can do this even without starting from scratch or soaking off your previous manicure.

 Suppose you want to save more time doing this.
 I suggest doing this with a mani in good shape.